-Our school counselling services are available to respond to the personal,
+Our student services staff are available to respond to the personal,

 social, educational and career development of all students of Collège Béliveau.

 Classroom sessions cover topics such as transition to high school, dealing with

 decisions appropriate to adolescents, self-understanding and long-range career

 Counsellors also assist teachers with the Health Program.
 Students can choose

 to see a student services teacher or they may be referred by parents, teachers and